-C. Establishing grounds for a search
+D. Establishing grounds for a search

-- 13.8 Teachers can only undertake a search without consent if they have reasonable grounds for suspecting that a pupil may have in his or her possession a prohibited item.
+13.12 Teachers can only undertake a search without consent if they have reasonable grounds for suspecting that a pupil may have in his or her possession a prohibited item.
 The teacher must decide in each case what constitutes reasonable grounds for suspicion.
-For example, they may have heard other pupils talking about the item or they might have noticed a pupil behaving in a way that causes them to be suspicious. - 13.9 In the exceptional circumstances when it is necessary to conduct a search of a pupil of the opposite sex or in the absence of a witness, the member of staff conducting the search should bear in mind that a pupil's expectation of privacy increases as they get older. - 13.10 The powers allow school staff to search regardless of whether the pupil is found after the search have that item.
-This includes circumstances where staff suspect a pupil of having items such as illegal drugs or stolen property that are later found not to be illegal or stolen. - 13.11 School staff can view CCTV footage in order to make a decision as to whether to conduct a searchfor an item.
-Searches without consent can only be carried out on the school premises or, if elsewhere, where the member of staff has lawful control or charge of the pupil, for example onschool trips in England or in training settings.
+For example, they may have heard other pupils talking about the item or they might have noticed a pupil behaving in a way that causes them to be suspicious.

+13.13 In the exceptional circumstances when it is necessary to conduct a search of a pupil of the same or opposite sex or in the absence of a witness, the member of staff conducting the search should bear in mind that a pupil's expectation of privacy increases as they get older.

+13.14 The powers allow school staff to search regardless of whether the pupil is found after the search to have that item.
+This includes circumstances where staff suspect a pupil of having items such as illegal drugs or stolen property that are later found not to be illegal or stolen.

+13.15 School staff can view CCTV footage in order to make a decision as to whether to conduct a searchfor an item.
+Searches without consent can only be carried out on the school premises or, if elsewhere, where the member of staff has lawful control or charge of the pupil, for example onschool trips or in training settings.

-D. During the search
+E. During the search

-13.12 Definitions:
+13.16 Definitions: